michals96/VForkExecutor/README.md

     VForkExecutor $: ./sort type_of_system_call
   There are three types of system calls for user to choose from.
   * fork
->Printing array using process created by `fork()` should  present execute correct and simultaneously.
+>Printing array using process created by `fork()` should  present correct and simultaneous execution.
 >**while (wait(&status) != pid)** is used to wait for the parent to complete
   * vfork
   >Printing array using process created by `vfork()` should present that the parent process will be suspended until child execution is completed, although **exit(0)** needs to be called as child has to finish with exit